Our Approach to

 At Marsh Wealth Management, we believe that the cornerstone of successful investing is a well-diversified portfolio that is regularly rebalanced and tuned to your risk tolerance.

 Research shows that jumping in and out of the market — sometimes called “active investing” or “timing the market” — simply doesn’t work.
-The 2020 US SPIVA scorecard showed that “over the long-term investment horizon, such as 10 or 15 years, 60% or more of active managers across all categories underperformed their respective benchmarks.”
+The Mid-Year 2023 US SPIVA scorecards showed that “a majority of [active] large-cap managers outperformed in only 3 of the last 23 years.”

 That’s why we practice a more “strategic” style of investing based on a few key fundamentals: